novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 However, there was something that pricked his senses.

-'Does An-young really like me?'
+'Does Ah-young possibly like me?'

 He thought it was possible.

 Why?

-Occasionally, when talking to Kim Ah-young, he noticed that it was hard for men to easily approach her.
+Occasionally, when talking to Kim Ah-young, he noticed that it was hard for men to approach her.

 'We've spent quite a bit of time together by chance.
 So, there weren't any other men to particularly win her favor.'